The Married Filing Separately Filing Status

-The clearest benefit in filing separately is that each taxpayer is solely responsible for the accuracy of the return and payment of any taxes that are due on his or her own income.
+The clearest benefit in filing separately is that each spouse is only responsible for the accuracy of his or her return and payment of any taxes that are due on his or her own income.

-In other words, you're responsible only for the accuracy of your own tax return if you're audited and you've filed separately, and you're only responsible paying the taxes due on that return.
 You might prefer this arrangement if your income is $20,000 while your spouse earns six figures.
-Filing jointly would put you on the hook for paying the portion of taxes resulting from his far superior income.
-And, of course, if you know or suspect that your spouse is omitting income or overstating deductions, you may not want to get involved.
+Filing jointly would put you on the hook for paying taxes resulting from his far superior income.
+And, of course, if you know or suspect that your spouse is omitting income or overstating deductions, you might not want to be involved.

-If the combined taxes resulting from two separate tax returns is the same as or very close to the tax that results from a joint return, filing separately doesn't present any real drawback and offers protection against liability even if you don't have any particular reason to worry about that concern at the present time.
+If the combined taxes due resulting from two separate tax returns is the same as or very close to the tax due that would result from a joint return, filing separately doesn't present any real drawback and it offers protection against liability even if you don't have any particular reason to worry about that concern.

-How Married Filing Separately Impacts the Tax Return
+How Married Filing Separately Impacts Available Tax Breaks

-The married filing separately (MFS) filing status is generally perceived as the least beneficial of all the filing statuses.
-That's because MFS taxpayers are prohibited from claiming the following tax benefits:
+The married filing separately (MFS) filing status is generally perceived as the least beneficial of all the filing statuses because MFS taxpayers are prohibited from claiming several tax breaks:

 - Student loan interest deduction

 - Tax-free exclusion of U.S. bond interest